SLED Program

 The program is delivered annually, to Municipalities and registered non-profits.
 Applications will be assessed on a merit basis and evaluated by a panel of local economic development professionals.

 Grants of up to $10,000.00 can be applied for.
 Projects are assessed by a panel of three judges made up of 2 Economic Development Board members and a Community Futures Huron Board member.
 Upon approval 50% of the funding will be awarded to get projects started.
-The final 50% will be awarded upon the submission of the final project report.
-A focus on local spending is appreciated wherever possible.
+The final 50% will be awarded upon the submission and approval of the final project report.
+A focus on local spending is encouraged wherever possible.

 Eligibility Criteria